nflverse/nfldata/RSTUDIO-INTRO.md

 Wow, the team that won the Super Bowl was a 1st or 2nd seed most of the time.
 Those first round playoff byes sure do appear to be helpful!

+It's worth noting this output also a data frame.
+Each row refers to a different seed's performance, and there are two columns: one identifying the seed, and the other identifying how many teams with that seed went on to win the Super Bowl.

 ## Plotting Data
 #### Example: Are teams who score a lot of points more or less likely to be teams with a lot of points allowed?